Pindapinda/personal-webpage/content/publication/Data Mesh - Systematic Grey Literature Study/index.md

 ---
-title: "Data Mesh"
+title: "Data Mesh: a Systematic Gray Literature Review"
-subtitle: "Systematic Gray Literature Study, Reference Architecture, and Cloud-based Instantiation at ASML"
+subtitle: "Data Mesh: a Systematic Gray Literature Review"
 share: false

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Abel Goedgebuure
+- Indika Kumara
+- admin
+- Willem-Jan van den Hevuvel
+- Geert Monsieur
+- Damian Tamburri
-- Abel Goedgebuure, Indika Kumara, Stefan Driessen, Willem-Jan van den Hevuvel, Geert Monsieur, Damian Tamburri, Dario Di Nucci
+- Dario Di Nucci
 # - admin

 # Author notes (optional)